 Clinical Studies in Neuropsychoanalysis Revisited

-In the last few decades, we have accumulated an impressive amount of knowledge regarding the neural basis of the mind.
+In the past few decades, we have accumulated an impressive amount of knowledge regarding the neural basis of the mind.
 One of the most important sources of this knowledge has been the in-depth study of individuals with focal brain damage and other neurological disorders.
-This book offers a unique perspective, in that it uses a combination of neuropsychology and psychoanalytic knowledge, from diverse schools (Freudian, Kleinian, Lacanian, Relational, etc.) to explore how damage to specific areas of the brain can change the mind.
+This book offers a unique perspective, in that it uses a combination of neuropsychology and psychoanalytic knowledge from diverse schools (Freudian, Kleinian, Lacanian, Relational, etc.), to explore how damage to specific areas of the brain can change the mind.